fferflo/einx/docs/source/faq/backend.rst

 ##################################################

 einx provides interfaces for tensor frameworks in the ``einx.backend.*`` namespace. einx functions accept a ``backend`` argument that defines which backend to use for the computation.
-For ``backend=None`` (the default case), the backend is implicitly determined from the input tensors.
+For ``backend=None`` (the default case), the backend is implicitly determined from the type of the input tensors.

 ..  code:: python